UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 ## Specifying Output Time Step

 VIC can now aggregate the output variables to a user-defined output interval, via the `OUTFREQ` setting in the [global parameter file](GlobalParam.md).
 When  `OUTFREQ` is set, it describes aggregation frequency for an output stream.
-Valid options for frequency are: FREQ_NEVER, FREQ_NSTEPS, FREQ_NSECONDS, FREQ_NMINUTES, FREQ_NHOURS, FREQ_NDAYS, FREQ_NMONTHS, FREQ_NYEARS, FREQ_DATE, FREQ_END.
-Count may be an positive integer or a string with date format YYYY-MM-DD[-SSSSS] in the case of FREQ_DATE.
-Default `frequency` is `FREQ_NDAYS`.
+Valid options for frequency are: NEVER, NSTEPS, NSECONDS, NMINUTES, NHOURS, NDAYS, NMONTHS, NYEARS, DATE, END.
+Count may be an positive integer or a string with date format YYYY-MM-DD[-SSSSS] in the case of DATE.
+Default `frequency` is `NDAYS`.
 Default `count` is 1.

 ## Optional Output File Headers